New York State Department of Financial Services: Leadership

 The New York State Legislature unanimously confirmed Benjamin M. Lawsky on May 24, 2011, as New York State's first Superintendent of Financial Services.
 From May 24, 2011, until October 3, 2011, Lawsky also was appointed, and served as, Acting Superintendent of Banks for the former New York State Banking Department.
 As Superintendent of Banks, Lawsky led Governor Andrew M. Cuomo’s initiative to consolidate the New York State Banking Department and New York State Insurance Department towards a new financial regulator called the Department of Financial Services.

 James J. Wrynn, former Superintendent of Insurance, was appointed as Deputy Superintendent of Financial Services for the Department.
 He left the Department in March 2012 to become a partner at Goldberg Segalla LLP.

+In August 2021, Governor Kathy Hochul appointed Adrienne A. Harris to lead the Department.
+The New York State Legislature confirmed Harris on January 25, 2022.
+Prior to joining DFS, Superintendent Harris served as Senior Advisor to Deputy Treasury Secretary, Sarah Bloom Raskin.
+She then moved to the White House where she managed the financial services portfolio at the National Economic Council for President Obama.
+After leaving the White House, Superintendent Harris served as General Counsel and Chief Business Officer at Doma and also served as a Professor and Faculty Co-Director at the University of Michigan’s Gerald R. Ford School of Public Policy’s Center on Finance, Law and Policy.

 Organization

-The Department has five divisions: the insurance division; banking division, financial frauds and consumer protection division ("FFCPD"), capital markets division, and real estate division.
+The Department has five divisions: the insurance division; banking division, consumer protection and financial enforcement division ("CPFED"), research & innovation division, cybersecurity division, and climate division.
 The insurance division has life, health, and property bureaus.
-The FFCPD was created by the Financial Services Law and aims to protect and educate consumers of financial products and services.
+The CPFED was created by the Financial Services Law and aims to protect and educate consumers of financial products and services.
 It also aims to fight financial fraud.
-The FFCPD pursues civil and criminal investigations of activities that may constitute violations of the Financial Services Law, Banking Law, Insurance Law, or other laws, and brings enforcement proceedings where appropriate.
+The CPFED pursues civil and criminal investigations of activities that may constitute violations of the Financial Services Law, Banking Law, Insurance Law, or other laws, and brings enforcement proceedings where appropriate.

 The department also has an Office of General Counsel, which is the legal arm of the department.
 It drafts legislation, regulations, and circular letters, issues legal opinions, and renders legal advice to Department staff.
-The current General Counsel is Richard Weber since May 1, 2020.